dentarg/auth0-blog/_posts/2017-01-07-how-to-manage-javascript-fatigue.markdown

 JS fatigue can refer to:

-* the fear that we'll fall behind or become obsolete if we don't know and use the newest, hottest tools.
+* the fear that we'll fall behind or become obsolete if we don't know and use the newest, hottest tools;
-* the sense that we never become experts in anything because everything changes too quickly and the tools we're trying to learn are already being replaced.
+* the sense that we never become experts in anything because everything changes too quickly and the tools we're trying to learn are already being replaced;
-* picking up a new framework and then becoming overwhelmed thinking we need to master everything in the toolchain in order to use it.
+* picking up a new framework and then becoming overwhelmed thinking we need to master everything in the toolchain in order to use it;
-* the fear that we'll pick a tool that will get displaced and support and resources will die out.
+* the fear that we'll pick a tool that will get displaced, resulting in a lack of support and obsolete resources;
 * frustration with a lack of user empathy when consulting documentation or resources while trying to learn a new framework or toolchain.

 ## JavaScript's Astonishing Growth Rate